MertKuzu/MertKuzu/README.md

 - 👋 Hi, I’m @MertKuzu
-- 🌱 I’m currently learning Python, SQL
+- 🌱 I’m currently learning Python, SQL, C, C++

 <!---
 MertKuzu/MertKuzu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.